-Olga Tokarczuk’s recognition in October put the spotlight on Polish literature— and especially its former Nobel Prize laureates.
-If Poland had a lot of Nobel winners in this category, one of them, for his literary, historical and national aura, stands out: the first Polish writer to receive, in 1905, the Nobel Prize in Literature, and one of the most renowned Central European authors in history, Henryk Sienkiewicz.
+Warsaw, Poland – If Poland boasts its fair share of Nobel Prize in Literature winners, one of them, for his literary, historical and national aura, stands out: the first Polish writer to receive, in 1905, the coveted award, and one of the most renowned Central European authors in history, Henryk Sienkiewicz.

 A trip to Sienkiewicz’s childhood home in eastern Poland

 Sienkiewicz’s most famous works include his Trilogy and the stand-alone Quo Vadis.
-Both of them share this same vision of Poland, and if this feature is more noticeable in the Trilogy, three volumes set in 17th century Poland, the topic of Poland and its people’s suffering are keenly expressed, though in a more metaphorical way, in Quo Vadis.
+Both of them share this same vision of Poland, and if this feature is more noticeable in the Trilogy, three volumes set in 17th century Poland, the topic of the Polish nation and its people’s suffering are keenly expressed, though in a more metaphorical way, in Quo Vadis.

-Quo Vadis tells the story of Marcus Vinicius and his lover, the barbarian hostage Lygia, in the greatest context of the persecution of Christians under Nero; the plot revolves around Lygia being herself a Christian.
-But what’s the link between 19th century Poland, when Sienkiewicz writes the novel, and the reign of Nero?
+Quo Vadis tells the story of Marcus Vinicius and his lover, the barbarian hostage Lygia, in the greatest context of the persecution of Christians under Nero.
+The plot revolves around Lygia being herself a Christian.
+But what’s the link between 19th century Poland, when Sienkiewicz wrote the novel, and the reign of Nero?
 If these two periods appear not to have any connection for the modern reader at first sight, Sienkiewicz shaped and constructed Quo Vadis as a reflection of the times he lived in.

-Poland, since the three partitions at the end of the 18th century, did not exist as a country on the map anymore.
-When Sienkiewicz wrote his novel, Poland was still divided between Prussia, Austria-Hungary and Russia – the author’s native city, Wola Okrzejska, being located in the Russian-controlled territory.
+Since the three partitions at the end of the 18th century, Poland did not exist as a country.
+When Sienkiewicz wrote his novel, the country was still divided between Prussia, Austria-Hungary and Russia – the author’s native city, Wola Okrzejska, being located in the Russian-controlled territory.

 A nation without a country